 1. Choose the right films for people with dementia

 Knowing your audience is crucial for any film programmer, and the same goes for dementia-friendly film screenings.
 While there are no hard rules for what should or shouldn’t be shown in a screening, certain types of films typically go down better than others.

 Musicals, for example, are particularly engaging for people with dementia.
 Evidence suggests that the brain processes music differently from other functions, so ‘Singing in the Rain’ can still be enjoyed long after other activities become more difficult.

 Nostalgic old classics are another great choice, giving audiences the chance to connect with memories and reminisce.

 Newer films can work as well, but it’s best to avoid anything too long or with a complex narrative.
 Newer films also tend to have more cuts and move at a faster pace, which can be confusing for a person with dementia to follow.

 Audience feedback is very important for this.
 Some cinemas may find they have a lot of people with young-onset dementia, for example, who may not be so engaged in ‘old’ films.

-Dementia Friends is a social action movement that aims to increase understanding of dementia.
-It is a free, one-hour session for staff to attend in person or they can watch the shorter online videos.
+This involves a free, one-hour Information Session for staff to attend in person or they can watch the shorter online videos.
+Employees at the cinema can feel empowered to support cinema-goers with dementia.

-These sessions will enable cinema staff to feel fully connected to the screenings and empowered to support customers with dementia.
-Staff presence is also really important.
+Staff presence is really important.
 Having lots of people on hand throughout the event—particularly as people arrive—can be both supportive and reassuring for the audience.